LFAdams/qtlseqr/README.md

 # qtlseqr
 Scripts used to generate data for 788 vs 12178A spring 2019 QTLseqR study.

 ##This repo is intended to preserve the data pipeline exactly as it was run to generate the data for the study.
-I know bash scripts are a thing now and realize the pipeline could be massively simplified into a single shell script.
+I much more about bash scripting and realize the pipeline could be massively simplified into a single shell script.
 You live and you learn.

 This readme is a record of the steps followed to generate QTLseqR data for 788 vs 12178A based on phenotyping data collected in spring 2019.